SAC 1796-1854

 *--Nicholas I continued the innovations of earlier autocrats, but the policy of Nicholas I might best be called "frightened absolutism" (rather than enlightened absolutism).
 His reforms were "reactionary reforms"

-<>1827:1829:Caucasus Mountain, northern slopes | Daghestan Muslim movement arose against Russian imperial control.
-First Daghestan imam Hazi-Mohamed [Hazi-Mulla] preached Islamic holy war against Russia
+<>1827:1829:Caucasus Mountain, northern slopes | Daghestan Muslim independence movement arose against Russian imperial control

-<>1828:Armenian river valley of the middle Kura reached by Russian imperial forces, carving away from Iranian (Persian) imperial power an old Christian nation south of the Caucasus.
-The "Great Game" seemed to go Russia's way, particularly in the Caucasus Mt. region
+<>1828:Armenian river valley of the middle Kura reached by Russian imperial troops, "liberating" an old Christian nation south of the Caucasus, Armenia, from Islamic Iranian (Persian) control

 <>1830fe04:Caucasus Mountains, northern slope, Chechnya and Daghestan | First significant victory of expanding Muslim holy war against Russian dominion